 Each stage should have an approximate timescale agreed at the outset, so every party knows what’s expected and when.
 Perhaps there’s a key event or product launch in a few months’ time where an unveiling is scheduled to take place, or maybe there’s a need for something to be brought to market as quickly as possible.
 Don’t be tempted to take shortcuts by skipping a stage – testing is crucial for identifying glitches before they’re able to frustrate end users, while an effective design will improve the user experience for years to come.
 Insist on regular updates during the programming and testing stages, which often highlight a potential design or functionality issues.
 These can usually be easily resolved if they’re identified early on.

 Established apps often benefit from periodic revisions, to eliminate glitches and implement changes based on user feedback.
 Ensure your chosen designer is happy to provide ongoing tech support and occasional code improvements.
 If they’re not, you’re likely to end up with a sealed-unit program that can’t be edited or improved in any way.

 #10.
 Promote your new product.

-Depending on which platforms you’re marketing your app with, promotion might begin by persuading Apple or Microsoft to include it in their online stores.
+Depending on which platforms you’re marketing your app with, the promotion might begin by persuading Apple or Microsoft to include it in their online stores.
 Then you need to pique the interest of target audiences through marketing and promotion.
 Few people will find your program by chance, so proclaim it in email signatures and social media campaigns.
-Advertising is useful if the budget permits, while encouraging user reviews is a great way to forge a reputation for quality and reliability.
+Advertising is useful if the budget permits while encouraging user reviews is a great way to forge a reputation for quality and reliability.
 This is where your market research from point #1 comes into its own, ensuring your app doesn’t repeat any mistakes made by its predecessors…